 It’s these tiny details about Tokyo that make it the most pleasant, fun and fascinating of experiences.

 Add the calm and selfless nature of the Japanese population that was so evident throughout my whole stay and you cannot help but fall in love with Tokyo’s subtle flare.

 I just love that within minutes of exploring Shubuya’s world famous crossing and candy flossed streets of Harajuku, you can be surrounded by endless greens, temples and hawking crows.

-The diversity of adventure on offer in such a small vaccinity keeps even a high adventure seeking traveller like me, occupied infinitely.
+The diversity of adventure on offer in such a small vicinity keeps even an adventure seeker like me occupied infinitely.

-Your senses will be totally awakened for your whole Tokyo experience, trust me, it’s magic.
+Your senses will be totally awakened throughout your whole Tokyo experience.
+Trust me, it’s magic.